 12 volt DC is available from the panel to charge the battery.
 Charging current passes through D1 to the voltage regulator IC LM 317.
 By adjusting its Adjust pin, output voltage and current can be regulated.

-Solar Charger Circuit Schematic
+Schematic of the Solar Charger Circuit

 VR is placed between the adjust pin and ground to provide an output voltage of 9 volts to the battery.
 Resistor R3 Restrict the charging current and diode D2 prevents discharge of current from the battery.